RemoteReasoner: Towards Unifying Geospatial Reasoning Workflow: Conclusion

 \section{Conclusion}

 We present RemoteReasoner, a novel workflow advancing autonomous geospatial reasoning.
 Overcoming limitations of SFT-based approaches, it leverages RL strategy to cultivate robust reasoning capabilities while preserving MLLM generalization.
 Its core innovation is a unified inference pipeline enabling efficient multi-granularity task transformation (pixel-, region-, and object-level) from a single MLLM output, eliminating redundant per-task decoders.
-RemoteReasoner achieves SOTA results, including $>$ 40\% accuracy gains in region-level reasoning, and demonstrates superior generalization across diverse, complex queries.
+RemoteReasoner achieves SOTA results, including $>$ 15\% and 30\% accuracy gains in region- and object-level reasoning, and demonstrates superior generalization across diverse, complex queries.
 It provides a flexible foundation for downstream geospatial intelligence requiring nuanced intent interpretation and multi-format outputs.
-This work is still in progress, and the model and code will be open-sourced in the next version.